kleinfreund/yet-another-color-picker/README.md

 A color picker web component.

 This package’s files are distributed in the ES module format and have not been transpiled.
-It uses [lit-html](https://www.npmjs.com/package/lit-html) which is **not** bundled with the package.
+It uses [lit-html](https://www.npmjs.com/package/lit-html).

 Links: